Accelerated Diffusion Models via Speculative Sampling: Motivation

 In the present work, we adapt speculative sampling to accelerate DDMs.
 We assume a computationally cheap draft model that generates a sequence of draft states for the denoising Markov chain of a target DDM.
 The transition probability densities of these states under the target model are then computed \emph{in parallel} and used to sequentially accept/reject the draft states.
 At rejection, a new state is sampled from an adjusted distribution dependent on both the draft and target distributions; see Figure \ref{fig:description_algo}.
 As for LLMs, the procedure is designed such that it outputs samples distributed exactly according to the target DDM.

-\citet{wang2024continuous} concurrently proposed an adaptation of the speculative sampling procedure for continuous-valued autoregressive processes, specifically for Masked Autoregressive models \citep{li2024autoregressive}.
-In this continuous state-space context, they sample from the adjusted distribution appearing at rejection using a standard rejection sampling algorithm.
-However, as we demonstrate in \Cref{sec:adjusted_implementation}, this approach is, on average, more computationally expensive than directly sampling from the target model in our context.
+\citet{wang2024continuous} concurrently proposed an adaptation of speculative sampling for continuous-valued autoregressive processes, specifically for Masked Autoregressive models \citep{li2024autoregressive}.
+In this setting, they sample from the adjusted distribution appearing at rejection using a standard rejection sampling algorithm.
+However, as demonstrated in \Cref{sec:adjusted_implementation}, this approach is, on average, more computationally expensive than directly sampling from the target model in our context.
 Furthermore, it exhibits counter-intuitive performance degradation as the draft model more closely approximates the target model.
 We present a method to circumvent these issues while retaining the optimality properties of speculative sampling.
 Our contributions are summarized below.
-All the proofs are given in the Supplementary Material. \begin{itemize}[leftmargin=*,itemsep=0pt] \item We investigate several drafting strategies (\Cref{sec:DDMtargetdraft} and \Cref{sec:alternativedraftingmodelsDDMs}).
+Proofs are in the Supplementary Material. \begin{itemize}[leftmargin=*,itemsep=0pt] \item By leveraging the connections between speculative sampling and coupling techniques \citep{lindvall2002lectures}, first observed by \citet{sun2024spectr} in the context of LLMs, we show in \Cref{sec:reflection_maximal} that we can sample efficiently from a novel adjusted distribution for DDMs using reflection maximal coupling \citep{bourabee2020coupling}.
+Our procedure returns exact samples from the target model, and it is optimal in the sense that it maximizes the probability of accepting each draft state. \item We investigate several drafting strategies (\Cref{sec:DDMtargetdraft} and \Cref{sec:alternativedraftingmodelsDDMs}).
 As with LLMs, one can rely on a ``cheap'' diffusion model as draft model, or use a draft model learned from the target model.
-However these approaches require significant overheads.
-We propose here a simple and effective approach that proposes a draft model relying solely on the target model.
-This eliminates any need for learning a separate draft model, and is applicable to any diffusion model. \item By leveraging the connections between speculative sampling and coupling techniques \citep{lindvall2002lectures}, first observed by \citet{sun2024spectr} in the context of LLMs, we show in \Cref{sec:reflection_maximal} that we can sample efficiently from a novel adjusted distribution for DDMs using reflection maximal coupling \citep{bourabee2020coupling}.
-Our procedure returns exact samples from the target model, and it is optimal in the sense that it maximizes the probability of accepting each draft state. \item In \Cref{sec:analysis}, we present complexity analysis and a lower bound on the acceptance ratio. \item The proposed method achieves significant speed-ups for image generation on CIFAR10, and LSUN using pixel space diffusion models, without any loss of quality (\cref{sec:experiments}).
-Furthermore, we show similar speed-ups in robotics for policy generation. \end{itemize}
+We propose here instead a simple and effective approach that proposes a draft model relying solely on the target model.
+This eliminates any need for learning a separate draft model, and is readily applicable to any diffusion model. \item We present a complexity analysis and a lower bound on the acceptance ratio of the draft states in \cref{sec:analysis} .

+\item We explain in Section \ref{sec:SpecLangevin} how this method can be adapted to accelerate Langevin diffusions to sample unnormalized distributions.